cdong1012/cdong1012.github.io/_posts/2021-07-11-REvilRansomware.markdown

 ![alt text](/uploads/revil65.PNG)

-*Figure 65: Establishing connection to C2 domain.*
+*Figure 65: Establishing connection to network domain.*

 Next, it calls **WinHttpOpenRequest** to create an HTTP POST request handle.
-Using this handle, the malware sends the victim information to the C2 domain through a **WinHttpOpenRequest** call.
+Using this handle, the malware sends the victim information to the domain through a **WinHttpOpenRequest** call.

 ![alt text](/uploads/revil66.PNG)

-*Figure 66: Sending data to C2 domain.*
+*Figure 66: Sending data to network domain.*

-C2 response is received using **WinHttpReceiveResponse** and read into a buffer using a stream object that uses an HGLOBAL memory handle, but the malware doesn't do anything with this.
+The server's response is received using **WinHttpReceiveResponse** and read into a buffer using a stream object that uses an HGLOBAL memory handle, but the malware doesn't do anything with this.

 ## Self-Deletion